viamrobotics/docs/docs/components/board.md

 - **jetson**: Nvidia Jetson Xavier NX

 - **numato**: Numato GPIO model

-Give your board a `name`.
-Choose any name you like.
-Note that the `name` you choose is how you will refer to this particular board in your code.

 {{% alert title="Note" color="note" %}}
 Please note that board configuration depends on your particular use case.